MrClock8163/GeoComPy/docs/connections.rst

 Serial Line
 -----------

 The RS232 serial line is the main method of connection.
-The main primitive is the :class:`~geocompy.communication.SerialConnection` class, that acts as a wrapper around a :class:`~serial.Serial` object that implements the actual low level serial communication.
+The relevant main primitive is the :class:`~geocompy.communication.SerialConnection` class, that acts as a wrapper around a :class:`~serial.Serial` object that implements the actual low level serial communication.

 .. code-block:: python
     :caption: Simple serial connection